Moulberry/vido/README.md

 :a (task name) - Appends new task as a sibling of the currently selected task
 :o (task name) - Appends new task as a child of the currently selected task
 :d - Deletes currently selected task, including all children
+:r - Renames currenly selected task
+:w - Saves the tasks file.
+This is not necessary with AUTOSAVE enabled

 ## Customization
 Customizing vido is done through editing source files (like dwm, st, etc.)